aelfrith92/olivetum-pr-milestone-5/README.md

 As a site admin I can manipulate (add/edit/delete) products, so that I can handle the available listings on the website.

-As a site admin I can moderate (approve/delete) product reviews, so that I can prevent bad actors from leaving malicious or misleading information.
+As a site admin I can manipulate (add/edit/delete) providers, so that I can handle those registered on the website.

-As a site admin I can re-stock products, so that I can let customers view available products only.
+As a site admin I can moderate (approve/hide/unhide) product reviews, so that I can prevent bad actors from leaving malicious or misleading information.

 **Viewing and Navigation**

 As a shopper, I can view the list of available products, so that I can select some to purchase.

-As a shopper, I can view the individual product details, so that I can see the price, description, product rating, product image, and available options such as litres and grams.
+As a shopper, I can view the individual product details, so that I can see the price, description, product rating, product image, and available options such as litres.

 As a shopper, I can quickly identitfy deals, clearance items and special offers, so that I can take advantage of special savings on products.